 What to expect when visiting Cape Cod

-Cape Cod, also known as just the Cape, stretches out into the Atlantic Ocean from the southeastern corner of Massachusetts.
-In a heavily populated area of the United States just roughly an hour from Boston the peninsula has managed to remain untouched.
+Cape Cod, or just the Cape, stretches out into the Atlantic Ocean from the southeastern corner of Massachusetts.
+In a heavily populated area of the United States, just roughly an hour from Boston, the peninsula has managed to remain untouched.

-Above all it’s the peaceful and friendly ambience that defines a Cape Cod vacation.
+Above all, it’s the peaceful and friendly ambience that defines Cape Cod.
 As soon as you cross Cape Cod Canal from the mainland, you start to feel recharged.

-Everywhere from the base of the peninsula to the Outer Cape tip there’s stunning Atlantic surroundings to admire.
+Everywhere from the base of the peninsula to the Outer Cape tip, there are stunning Atlantic surroundings to admire.
 However, Cape Cod National Seashore is the part that best captures the timeless landscape on the peninsula.

-In addition to the Atlantic nature the peninsula’s historic seaside towns add a dimension when you vacation in Cape Cod.
-Among the 15 welcoming Cape Cod towns it’s incredibly hard to pick a favorite.
+In addition to the Atlantic nature, the peninsula’s historic seaside towns add a dimension.
+Among the 15 welcoming Cape Cod towns, it’s incredibly hard to pick a favorite.

 Cape Cod areas and towns

-Cape Cod is often divided into the four areas Upper Cape, Mid Cape, Lower Cape and Outer Cape.
+Cape Cod is divided into four areas: Upper Cape, Mid Cape, Lower Cape and Outer Cape.
 The Upper Cape is the area located closest to the mainland, and the Outer Cape is the part furthest away.
-Together the peninsula’s areas are home to 15 charming seaside towns to get to know on your Cape Cod vacation.
+Together the peninsula’s areas are home to 15 charming seaside towns to get to know.

-Most notably the Upper Cape and Falmouth is where you find the quickest ferry connection to Martha’s Vineyard.
-With a travel time of just 35 minutes across the Vineyard Sound the nearby island is within very easy reach on a Cape Cod vacation.
+Most notably, the Upper Cape and Falmouth is where you find the quickest ferry connection to Martha’s Vineyard.
+It just takes 35 minutes across the Vineyard Sound, meaning day trips are highly feasible.

 - Upper Cape towns: Bourne, Sandwich, Falmouth & Mashpee.

-Cape Cod’s most populated town is home to the historically interesting JFK Musuem.
-From Barnstable high-speed ferries also take you to Nantucket in only roughly an hour.
+Barnstable is home to the historically interesting JFK Musuem.
+And from Barnstable, high-speed ferries take you to the island of Nantucket in only roughly an hour.

 - Mid Cape towns: Dennis, Yarmouth & Barnstable.

-The Lower Cape is both central and offers easy access to the biggest natural gem in Cape Cod.
-From the towns in the Lower Cape you effortlessly reach the impressive Cape Cod National Seashore.
+The Lower Cape is both central and offers easy access to the biggest natural gem in Cape Cod, the impressive Cape Cod National Seashore.

 - Lower Cape towns: Orleans, Brewster, Harwich & Chatham.

 If you want a secluded vacation in Cape Cod, there’s no better location than the Outer Cape.
-In the remote area furthest from the mainland the Cape Cod towns Eastham, Wellfleet, Truro and Provincetown are located.
+In the remote area, furthest from the mainland, the towns Eastham, Wellfleet, Truro and Provincetown are located.

 Above all the Outer Cape area is home to the celebrated Cape Cod National Seashore.
 But Wellfleet is also where you find the peninsula’s iconic drive-in theater, and Provincetown offers a surprising liveliness.